Simultaneous Optimal Transport: MOT-SOT parity

 \begin{example} We may strengthen Theorem \ref{thm:rep} when both $\bmu'(x)$ and $\bnu'(y)$ are injective, as follows.
 It can be checked that the same result goes through if we remove our parameterization space $([0,1],\tau)$.
 In other words, there is a correspondence between simultaneous transport and backward martingale transport (on $\R^d$).
 Using Theorem 2.1 of \cite{NWZ22}, we thus obtain a stronger version of Proposition \ref{prop:ssww}, that a Monge simultaneous transport exists when $\mm$ is atomless.\footnote{This is also true if we only assume $\bnu'$ is injective, by removing the parameterization space on the $\nn$ side.} If moreover $c$, $(\bmu')^{-1}$, and $(\bnu')^{-1}$ are continuous and $c$ is bounded, we conclude using Corollary 2.4 of \cite{NWZ22} the equivalence between Monge and Kantorovich costs, complementing Theorem \ref{infs}. \end{example}

 \begin{remark} Recall that the supremum in the MOT duality formula may not always be attained.
 Indeed, a simple counterexample is given by \cite{BNT17}, Example 8.2.
 By the MOT-SOT parity, the supremum in our SOT duality formula \eqref{dua} is not always attained either.
-For details, see the dual MOT-SOT parity discussions in Section \ref{dualparity}. \end{remark}
+For details, see the dual MOT-SOT parity discussions in Section \ref{dualparity}.
+A direct construction of a counterexample can also be found in \cite{G20}. \end{remark}

 \begin{example} Consider $\bmu'$ taking values on only two points, say $\bz_1$ and $\bz_2$ (so that $\bnu'$ takes values only on the line segment joining these two points).
-In this case there is a further decomposition of the transport $\hat{\kappa}\in\M_{b,1}$, into a collection of independent transports from $([0,1],\tau)$ to $([0,1],\tau)$.
+In this case, there is a further decomposition of the transport $\hat{\kappa}\in\M_{b,1}$, into a collection of independent transports from $([0,1],\tau)$ to $([0,1],\tau)$.
 This is because any such $\hat{\kappa}$ must transport a positive fraction of the measure on $\bz'\times[0,1]$ to $\bz_1\times[0,1]$ and the rest to $\bz_2\times[0,1]$.
 Further solutions are available if $\hat{c}$ is nicely behaved (however, this might be difficult to achieve in general).
 In the special case where $\bmu'$ is also injective, every simultaneous transport has the same cost. \end{example}

 \begin{example} Let $d=2$ and consider measures $\bmu,\bnu$ on $\R$ such that $\d\mu_1/\d\mub(x)$ and $\d\nu_1/\d\nub(y)$ are affine in $x,y$ respectively with positive slopes (the cases with negative slopes are analogous).
 Assume that $c(x,y)=h(x-y)$ for some differentiable $h$ with $h'$ strictly convex, and such that $|c(x,y)|\leq a(x)+b(y)$ for some $a\in L^1(\mm),~b\in L^1(\nn)$.
 This SOT problem is then reduced to a MOT problem on $\R$, in the form of \eqref{eq:inj~mot}, with a martingale Spence-Mirrlees cost function.
 Using Theorem 1.7 in \cite{BJ16}, the MOT problem \eqref{eq:inj~mot} is uniquely solved by the \emph{left-curtain transport} from $\nn$ to $\mm$ This coupling uniquely induces a simultaneous transport from $\bmu$ to $\bnu$ since $\bmu',\bnu'$ are injective.
 This easily generalizes to when $f_1:=\d\mu_1/\d\mub$ and $g_1:=\d\nu_1/\d\nub$ not being linear.
 For example, assuming $f_1'',f_1',g_1',c_{xxy}$ all being positive suffices. \end{example}